Situational Depression: What It Is, And What To Do About It

 Challenging events may happen to us all at some point.
 How we respond to these events can differ, however.
 You may find yourself successfully able to move forward from some difficult situations.
 Other times, you could find it hard to bounce back and feel negatively affected by what you’ve experienced.

-In this case, you might find sadness or hopelessness lingering and affecting your daily functioning temporarily concerning the situation.
-If you relate, you could benefit from learning about situational depression and discussing it with a professional.
+In this case, you might find sadness or hopelessness lingering and affecting your daily functioning temporarily.
+If you relate, you could benefit from learning about situational depression.

 The label “situational depression” may speak for itself.
-It often refers to a type of depression that happens after a traumatic event, a stressful situation, or a significant life change.
-The Diagnostic and Statistical Manual identifies situational depression as a type of adjustment disorder in which people experience depressive symptoms in response to stressful events.
+It often refers to a type of depression that a person experiences after a traumatic event, a stressful situation, or a significant life change.
+The Diagnostic and Statistical Manual identifies this type of depression as a type of adjustment disorder in which people experience depression symptoms in response to stressful events.
 In the switch between the statistical manual DSM-IV to DSM-V, the diagnosis of this mental illness now takes into account external and cultural factors in order to identify whether the response to a stressor is out of proportion to what may be expected.
-The diagnosis also specifies that it is not an exacerbation of another disorder, such as major depressive disorder, also known as clinical depression.
-Instead, adjustment disorders are viewed as a distinct type of mental health issue which may feature depression symptoms, as well as behavior symptoms in response to a traumatic event for the person experiencing it.
+The diagnosis also specifies that depression that is situational is not an exacerbation of another disorder, such as major depressive disorder (MDD).
+Instead, adjustment disorders are viewed as a distinct type of mental health challenge which may feature depression symptoms.

 • Minor depression